moeinrezai/moeinrezai/README.md

 - **API performance fix** – on a HR platform, some endpoints were taking seconds.
 Added Redis caching and rewrote N+1 queries.
 Response time dropped by ~35% without changing business logic.

-- **Permission system** – built a role‑based system for different user types (admins, managers, staff).
+- **Permission system** – built a role-based system for different user types (admins, managers, staff).
 Mapped access rules in code, wrote tests for every edge case, made sure no one saw data they shouldn't.

 - **Async jobs** – moved email and notification processing to Celery, kept APIs snappy.
 Handled retries and failures gracefully.